-Their 10-barrel brewing system serves up all kinds of ales ranging from IPAs and Stouts to Cream Ales and Belgian style beers with 12 beers on tap at all time.
+Their 10-barrel brewing system serves up all kinds of ales ranging from IPAs and Stouts to Cream Ales and Belgian-style beers with 12 beers on tap at all times.

 My dad and I typically prefer lighter/sour beers and were both able to find flavors that we really enjoyed.

 The building for the brewery is very open with large garage doors that allow guests to enjoy listening to live music while relaxing inside or out in their large outdoor space.

 Check Out the Roadside Attractions Near Gulf Shores